AsherVerLee/Asher-VerLee-Portfolio/README.md

 ---

-Built with HTML, CSS, and a little JavaScript for smooth navigation.
+Built with HTML, CSS, and a little JavaScript for page transitions.